The defense’s careful investigation showed the son’s girlfriend had likely influenced the development of the son’s memory.

 The possible sentence: from 14 years to life in prison.

-The defense David Marshall presented: In his teen years, Cole developed a sincere but false memory his father had molested him when he was small.
+The defense David Marshall presented: In his teen years, Cole developed a sincere but false child sex abuse memory that his father had molested him when he was small.
 Cole’s discovery Doug had indeed molested his older sister, decades earlier, likely initiated false memory development.

 The result: jury acquittal on all counts.